 On the supply chain side, Waltonchain and Modum are utilizing blockchain technology in a similar way to VeChain.
 However, logistics is a large industry.
 Moreso, each of the three companies appears to be focusing on different niches which helps to prevent direct competition.

 VeChain is one of the most established blockchain companies in the industry.
-Not only do they have clients using a functional product, they have a team with extensive experience in the industry they’re targeting.
+Not only do they have clients using a functional product, but they also have a team with extensive experience in the industry they’re targeting.

 Having partnerships with giants like PwC and the Chinese government, they should have no problem growing their clientele.
 Some people may question their shift into the enterprise DApp space, but it looks to be beneficial for customers who are looking for a more robust blockchain solution to their specific business needs.

-Additional VeChain resources
+Additional VeChain Resources